samnyevr/Pint-internship/Images/ImageOptimization.md

 >Less data, less often, when needed from nearby

 - Using `<picture>` tag
-	- fall through for unsupported typeds
+	- fall through for unsupported types
 	- serving a different asset from a set URI depending on the language

 ```